Carded players, annual levy users only at Singapore casinos

 Singapore safety steps

-Singapore has banned from its shores – with effect from the stroke of midnight on Tuesday – all short-term visitors’ entry into, or transit via, its territory.
+Singapore has banned from its shores – with effect from the stroke of midnight on Tuesday – all foreign short-term visitors and transit passengers.

 As of March 25, Singapore’s Ministry of Health had recorded a total of 631 confirmed cases of infection involving the novel coronavirus, with a majority of the recent ones identified as imported.
 Singapore’s first case – announced on January 23 – involved a 66-year-old Chinese national from Wuhan, who had arrived the city-state with his family on January 20.